The Latinx Discernment Workshop

 We are clear that these workshops oriented towards discernment empower and equip our community well beyond the three days they spend with the HSP.

-- Third and Fourth Virtual Sessions will be scheduled by the group after the Second In-Person Session
+Third and Fourth Virtual sessions will be scheduled at the Second In-Person Session

 All Workshop participants will be invited to a year-long cohort that will equip them with practical skills for exploring their own sense of vocation while simultaneously connecting them to a community that will tangibly encourage them and build with them throughout the discernment process.
 Stemming from the concept that discernment does not occur alone, cohort participants will have multiple opportunities throughout the year to connect with one another as well as with Latinx theological leaders in various sectors of society as they explore the ways their gifts connect with their community.